DeaftJoe/EldenRingCLIBackups/README.md

 ## Requirements
 Python 3.8, Windows 10 (7 is untested).

-Also, create a manual backup of your ER0000.sl2 file and store it outside of the scope of this program (just in case).

 ## Installation
+First, create a manual backup of your ER0000.sl2 file and store it outside of the scope of this program (just in case).

 Clone the repo to any folder and run **setup.bat**.
 Read the descriptions in **config.json** and adjust the variables accordingly (notably *steam_uuid*).